ezraroi/Human-AI-Collab/part-ii-reflective-prompting-and-the-zone-of-p.md

 The second document explains that [Reflective Prompting](reflective-prompting.md) is a methodological loop designed to counter all three failure points:
 ### a.
 Philosophical / Ontological Tensions
 Reflective prompting:
-- Reduces defensive compliance by forcing verification, not acceptance—supporting conditions where a Winnicottian [False Self](false-self.md) facade is less likely to dominate (On [Identity Stakes](identity-stakes.md)).
+- Reduces defensive compliance by forcing verification, not acceptance—supporting conditions where a Winnicottian [False Self](false-self.md) facade is less likely to dominate **when the work carries [Identity Stakes](identity-stakes.md)**.
 - Counters the [False True Self](false-true-self.md) by demanding the user check whether the insight matches lived experience.
 - Prevents the [Transmissive Self](transmissive-self.md) by requiring the user to express their own idiom, intuition, and internal logic before consulting the model.